 Lambert Engaged Leader Award

-Launched in 2012 at NC Campus Compact’s 10th Anniversary event, the Lambert Engaged Leader Award recognizes a presidential leader who is building a campus that engages in reciprocal partnerships to impact a community’s greatest challenges.
-The award winner is nominated and selected by the Compact’s Executive Board, and the award is presented at the PACE Conference or Presidents Forum.
+At NC Campus Compact’s 10th Anniversary event in 2012, the Executive Board launched the Leo M. Lambert Engaged Leader Award to honor the significant contributions to our shared work of Leo Lambert, former Elon University president, who led the charge to form a Compact in North Carolina.
+The award recognizes a presidential leader who is building a campus that engages in reciprocal partnerships to impact a community’s greatest challenges.
+The recipients are nominated by a peer president in the Compact network and selected by the Executive Board.
+The award is presented annually at the PACE Conference or Presidents Forum.

 Past Lambert Award Recipients